Herman Saatkamp: Stockton

-Under Saatkamp's leadership, Stockton University has risen to the top ranks of Northeastern colleges and universities.
 Stockton has been ranked in the top tier of the Best Regional Colleges and Universities of the North by U.S. News & World Report in its annual "America's Best Colleges" for the last seven years (as of September 2014).
 It has also been ranked by U.S. News & World Report in its Top 15 Schools in the North.
 Stockton ranked in the fourth tier when Saatkamp became president in 2003 and in the third tier in 2005.
 The Princeton Review also named Stockton one of the "Best in the Northeast" in August 2014.

 Saatkamp's achievements at Stockton include the building and opening of the Unified Science Center in September 2013, the completion of the Stockton Campus Center in May 2011, and the acquisition of Seaview, a golf club and hotel that offers additional student housing and has benefitted the school's Hospitality and Tourism Management Studies Program.
 The Stockton Foundation's assets have grown from $2.4 million to nearly $29 million (as of April 2015) under Saatkamp's leadership.

-Santayana Scholarship
+Santayana scholarship

-A leading scholar on philosopher George Santayana, Saatkamp is Senior and Founding Editor of the Santayana Edition.
+A scholar on philosopher George Santayana, Saatkamp is Senior and Founding Editor of the Santayana Edition.
 The Santayana Edition produces The Works of George Santayana, a critical edition of Santayana's published and unpublished writings.
 Saatkamp was the General Editor and director of the Santayana Edition for over twenty-five years.
 He was also the co-founder and co-editor of Overheard in Seville: The Bulletin of the Santayana Society.
 In May 1992, Saatkamp organized the first International Conference on George Santayana in Avila, Spain, and delivered a paper titled "Santayana: The Popular Stranger."
 He also delivered a major address to the International Congress for George Santayana in Italy in 2012.
 Saatkamp's works on Santayana include five volumes (in twelve books) of The Works of George Santayana, which he co-edited as the General Editor of the Santayana Edition.